 A pool cover will protect your pool from debris, limit evaporation and hold in heat.
 There are several types of pool covers available for outdoor and indoor pools.
 Spa tubs also use covers to hold in the heat and keep the water clean.

 Evaporation is controlled up to 98% with a pool cover.
 The chemicals do not need to be added as frequently since the chlorine does not evaporate.

 A good pool cover will keep out leaves, twigs, dirt and other debris when the pool is not used.
 This limits the need to brush and vacuum the pool.
 The pool skimmer and filter stay clean and free of debris.

 There are several types of pool covers designed for different sizes and shapes of pools.
 A cover should fit tightly on all sides to hold in heat and keep it clean.

 The various types of covers include:

 Solar covers or bubble blankets can be cut to fit the shape of the pool.
 They are made from a lightweight material, similar to bubble wrap.
 The covers absorb the heat from the sun during the day and hold it in at night.
 The pool's temperature can increase up to eight degrees on a sunny day.

 The transparent bubbles are face down in the pool.
-The cover can cut down heating cost up to 75% if it fits snugly to the sides of the pool.
+The cover can cut down heating costs up to 75% if it fits snugly to the sides of the pool.
 A solar cover is lightweight, but it should have a roller to remove it and prevent tearing.
 Since it is a light material, it will not hold the weight of a child.

 These can be removed and replaced with the push of a button.
 As an added safety feature, they will support the weight of an adult.
 The pool cover is made of interlocking slats that roll up on a reel.
 The owner may lock the reel when the pool is unused to keep the cover in place.